hggh/awesant/README.md

     /etc/awesant/agent.conf

 The configuration style is very simple.
-You can define inputs, outputs, a logger and some global configuration parameter.
+You can define inputs, outputs, a logger and some global configuration parameters.

 Inputs are the log files you want to ship.
 Outputs are the transports you want to use to ship the log files.